EmbeddedSystemClass/New-GPS-Additions/crazyflie-clients-python-develop-2016.05.12-changes/README.md

 # Crazyflie 1.0/2.0 Firmware

+Date: 2016.05.29

+This is an update to summarize the respository branches to-date:

+>>>>Branch gtgpsTab - The 1st commit contains the GlobalTop Titan-2 GNSS deck driver and magnetometer (compass) controller that provides state->attitude/yawgeo = +/- 180 degrees positive is counterclockwise.
+The #define GPS_Present is active in stabilizer_types.h.
+Also, the altitude hold mode code is untouched and is the original thrust-based method for setting the desired altitude.
+This commit contains the original pid.h values.

+>>>>Branch gtgps-2 - This 2nd commit contains the new altitude hold mode code which uses the altimeter sensor position to set the desired altitude.
+The #define GPS_Present is inactive in stabilizer_types.h and removes the call to the gps deck drive in sensors_stock.c and the call to the compassController() in stabilizer.c.
+The Magnetometer sensor data is not processed.
+This commit contains the more aggressive pid.h values.

+>>>>Branch gtgps-3 - This 3rd commit contains the same code as in the 2nd commit except the #define GPS_Present is active in stabilizer_types.h.
+This enables the sensors->position to contains the gps latitude, longitude and height above mean sea level when there is a 3D Fix or 3D/DGPS Fix.
+In addition, magnetometer-based yaw is placed in state->attitude/yawgeo.
+As in the 2nd commit the desired altitude using the altimeter is used in the altitude hold mode.
+This commit contains the more aggressive pid.h values used in the attitude roll/pitch controller.

 Date: 2016.05.28

 This is the 2nd phase of this project and is an update on the work-in-progress effort to